KnisSukparangsee/KnisSukparangsee/README.md

 # Hello, I'm Phil 👋

 Welcome to my GitHub profile!
-I'm passionate about game development, and I love to create and contribute to exciting projects.
+I'm passionate about competitive programming.

 ## About Me

-- 🌱 I'm currently learning web development.
+- 🌱 I'm currently learning algorithms.
-- 💬 Ask me about game development.
+- 💬 Ask me about coding interviews.
-- 👀 I’m interested in video games.
+- 👀 I’m interested in game development.
 - 💞️ I’m looking to collaborate on the next Zelda.
-- 📫 How to reach me: Check out my youtube channel KnisSukparangsee.
+- 📫 How to reach me: Send me an email.

 ## My Projects

 Here are some of the projects I've been working on:

-- CS50 Webdev: I'm learning the ropes!
-- WIP
+- Creating Git

 Feel free to explore my repositories to find more interesting projects!